KingTamec/GD50xFinal_Project/README.md

 (If used to long it has to cool down before further usage).
-Furthermore the endboss scene features jump- and speed-pads which interact with the FPS controller and a laser mechanism which has to be activated with four capture Zones to assist defeating the endboss.
+Furthermore the endboss scene features jump- and speed-pads which interact with the FPS controller and a laser mechanism which has to be activated with four capture zones to assist defeating the endboss.
 If the player looses all health the game is over.